 Staying warm and dry all begins with the crucial first layer.

-When looking for a lot of the ski items I went with the cheapest I could find, but the reviews I kept seeing on Amazon for thermal underwear made me nervous.
+When looking for a lot of the ski trip packing list items I went with the cheapest I could find, but the reviews I kept seeing on Amazon for thermal underwear made me nervous.

 I wanted to make sure the quality was nice and the material was moisture-wicking for ultimate comfort and moveability.
 I needed to purchase ALL new thermal gear for our Colorado trip and couldn’t use anything that we’d bought for North Carolina.